 Bonus – Non-Film Cameos

 Stan Lee has also appeared in a few small screen and off-screen cameos over the years.
 He is part of the Amazing Spider-Man ride at Universal’s Islands of Adventure, a 3D ride centering on the web-slinger.
 He also makes brief appearances during some of Marvel’s TV series.
 In Netflix’s Daredevil, his picture hangs on the wall of the local police station, where he appears to be a cop.
 In Marvel’s Agent Carter, he’s glimpsed receiving a shoe shine next to Howard Stark (Dominic Cooper).
-He also appeared in Marvel’s Agents of S.H.I.E.L.D. as a passenger on a train who speaks to Coulson (Clark Gregg) and Simmons (Elizabeth Henstridge).
+He also appeared in Marvel’s Agents of S.H.I.E.L.D. as a passenger on a train who speaks to Coulson (Clark Gregg) and Simmons (Elizabeth Henstridge) as well as in Fresh Off The Boat.
 The man is everywhere nowadays.